danieleteti/delphimvcframework/README.md

 ### What's New in 3.2.3-radium-beta
 - Fixed a rendering problem in swagger interface format in case of specific JSON structure
+- Default error responses contains the official "reason string" associated to the HTTP status code (this can be a breaking change for some generic client which doesn't correctly interpret the http status code)
+- Added static method `HTTP_STATUS.ReasonStringFor(HTTPStatusCode)` wich returns the standard `ReasonString` for a given HTTP status code.
+- Improved handling of `TMVCErrorResponse` information
+- mid-air-collision handling now uses SHA1 instead of MD5
+- Added `MVCFramework.Commons.MVC_HTTP_STATUS_CODES` const array containing all the HTTP status codes wich its `ReasonString`

 ## Trainings, consultancy or custom development service